EARnagram/lessons/sec1/context_js/README.md

 // ♫ Pass the Context to the Left Hand Side ♫
 // => "I'm Scooby Doo!"

 var shaggy = {
   name: "Shaggy",
   sayName: scooby.sayName
 }

-// Now, who's this?
+// Could it really be?
 shaggy.sayName();

 // ♫ Pass the Context to the Left Hand Side ♫
 // => "I'm Shaggy!"

 scooby.buddy = shaggy;

-// Oh no!
-Could it really be?
+// Zoinks!
 scooby.buddy.sayName();

 // ♫ Pass the Context to the Left Hand Side ♫